standardsemiconductor/VELDT-getting-started/README.md

   -> RWST r w (Counter a) m ()
 incrementUnless f = incrementWhen (not . f)
 ```
-In `incrementWhen`, we get the counter value and apply our predicate then bind to `b`.
+Within `incrementWhen`, we get the counter value and apply our predicate then bind to `b`.
 Thus, if the predicate evaluates to `True`, `b` is bound to `True` and we increment the counter.
 Otherwise, we set the value of the counter to its minimum bound.
 To reduce and reuse code, we implement `incrementUnless` using `incrementWhen` and post-compose `not` to our predicate.
-Suppose we have `incrementUnless (== 3) :: RWST r w (Counter (Index 4)) m ()`, then the states of the counter would be: ...
+Suppose we have `incrementUnless (== 3) :: RWST r w (Counter (Index 8)) m ()`, then the states of the counter would be: ...
 0 1 2 3 0 1 2 3 0 1 2 3 ...

 To end this section, lets clean then rebuild the library.
 You should not see any errors.
 ```console